thesyntaxninja/astro-dao/README.md

 3. Start coding!

 ### **Questions?**
-Have some questions, email pdesmay@gmail.com
+Have some questions, email pdesmay@gmail.com for assistance.